stanislavqq/bminder-front/replit.md

 ## Overview

 This is a frontend-only birthday management application built with React and TypeScript.
-The system allows users to manage birthday records, configure reminder settings, and set up notification services through an external API.
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with full integration for external REST API backends.
+The system provides a complete user interface for managing birthday records, configuring reminder settings, and setting up notification services.
+The application is designed to work with any compatible external REST API backend, making it flexible and easily deployable in different environments.

 ## User Preferences